NodeOS/NodeOS/README.md

    cd NodeOS
    ```

-2. Install the required build tools, on a Ubuntu based system you can do it by
+2. Install the required build tools.
+On a Ubuntu based system you can do it by executing:
-   executing

    ```bash
    sudo bin/install-dependencies